What is rhinoplasty?

 When will I notice results?

-Some results will be noticed as soon as the external cast and sutures are removed, however it is important to remember that there will still be a degree of swelling present at this point.
-There are some changes, particularly in nasal tip that can take several months (or longer) to become finalized.
+Some results will be noticed as soon as the external cast and sutures are removed, but it is important to remember that there will still be a degree of swelling present at this point.
+There are some changes, particularly in the nasal tip, that can take several months (or longer) to develop.
 This is often because it can take this long for the nasal skin to accommodate the underlying cartilage changes.

 Will insurance cover rhinoplasty?